ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/core/axes.md

 The data has a `cell_id` dimension with coordinate values, any grid geometry.
-: The coordinate values associated with the `cell_id` dimension must include all of cell_id values in the configured grid.
+: The coordinate values associated with the `cell_id` dimension must include all of the `cell_id` values in the configured grid.
 The data is reordered to map onto the grid cell id values and any additional cell id values in the data are dropped.

 The data has `x` and `y` dimensions, square grid geometry.
-: The `x` and `y` dimensions must both be of the same length as the corresponding square grid dimensions and the data is assumed to be in order.
+: In this case, the `x` and `y` dimensions provide the shape of the grid - for example - a 10 by 10 grid - but not `x` and `y` coordinates for each cell.
+The data grid must be the same shape as the square grid dimensions and the data is assumed to be in the same order as the grid.
 The data is then mapped onto the internal cell id dimension.

 The data has `x` and `y` dimensions with coordinates, square grid geometry.
 : The `x` and `y` coordinates for each cell must map data values uniquely onto all